Here's what you need to know about OLED screen burn-in

 With OLED TVs, it's something to keep in mind if you're a TV news junkie, or only ever play one video game.
 Keep an eye out for image retention or uneven wear.
 If you spot it, perhaps switch up your viewing habits or run the pixel refresher a few times.
 And if you watch content with hours of the same static image each day, or just keep CNN, Fox or CNBC on in the background all day, you should probably get an LCD TV.

 If you vary your TV viewing habits like most people, however, it won't be an issue.
 Even so, caveat emptor.
-Or as Caesar once said, "Conscientiam autem ardeat sed non anxius" (Be aware of burn-in, but not concerned).
+Or as Caesar once said, "Conscientiam autem ardeat sed non anxius" (be aware of burn-in, but not concerned).
 He was, we hear, a big fan of his iPhone X.

 Got a question for Geoff?
 First, check out all the other articles he's written on topics like why all HDMI cables are the same, TV resolutions explained, LED LCD vs. OLED and more.
 Still have a question?
 Tweet at him @TechWriterGeoff then check out his travel photography on Instagram.
 He also thinks you should check out his best-selling sci-fi novel and its sequel.